-We have 8 teaching assistants at Holywell who can work with children with SEN. Teaching assistants may support pupils on a 1:1 or small group basis.
+We have 6.5 full time equivalent teaching assistants at Holywell who can work with children with SEN. Teaching assistants may support pupils on a 1:1 or small group basis.
 Pupils will work 1:1 with an adult where a specific gap in their learning or if they require significant support in an area of learning.
 Pupils will work on small groups when they may benefit from further scaffolding, pre-teaching or consolidation.